agude/agude.github.io/_drafts/2019-08-05-python_pypi_and_travis_staging.md

 ### Run Tests in Parallel

-We start by set up the Python versions to use for testing:
+We start by setting up the Python versions to use for testing:

 ```yaml
 language: python